stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   Upon reaching the plain, Zamacona saw the larger farms and noted the almost human work performed by the repulsive horned gyaa-yothn.
 He likewise observed the more manlike shapes that toiled along the furrows, and felt a curious fright and disgust toward certain of them whose motions were more mechanical than those of the rest.
-These, Gll&rsquo;-Hthaa-Ynn explained, were what men called the   y&rsquo;m-bhi  &mdash;organisms which had died, but which had been mechanically reanimated for industrial purposes by means of atomic energy and thought-power.
-The slave-class did not share the immortality of the freemen of Tsath, so that with time the number of y&rsquo;m-bhi had become very large.
+These, Gll'-Hthaa-Ynn explained, were what men called the   y'm-bhi  --organisms which had died, but which had been mechanically reanimated for industrial purposes by means of atomic energy and thought-power.
+The slave-class did not share the immortality of the freemen of Tsath, so that with time the number of y'm-bhi had become very large.
 They were dog-like and faithful, but not so readily amenable to thought-commands as were living slaves.
 Those which most repelled Zamacona were those whose mutilations were greatest; for some were wholly headless, while others had suffered singular and seemingly capricious subtractions, distortions, transpositions, and graftings in various places.
-The Spaniard could not account for this condition, but Gll&rsquo;-Hthaa-Ynn made it clear that these were slaves who had been used for the amusement of the people in some of the vast arenas; for the men of Tsath were connoisseurs of delicate sensation, and required a constant supply of fresh and novel stimuli for their jaded impulses.
+The Spaniard could not account for this condition, but Gll'-Hthaa-Ynn made it clear that these were slaves who had been used for the amusement of the people in some of the vast arenas; for the men of Tsath were connoisseurs of delicate sensation, and required a constant supply of fresh and novel stimuli for their jaded impulses.
 Zamacona, though by no means squeamish, was not favourably impressed by what he saw and heard.

   Approached more closely, the vast metropolis became dimly horrible in its monstrous extent and inhuman height.
-Gll&rsquo;-Hthaa-Ynn explained that the upper parts of the great towers were no longer used, and that many had been taken down to avoid the bother of maintenance.
+Gll'-Hthaa-Ynn explained that the upper parts of the great towers were no longer used, and that many had been taken down to avoid the bother of maintenance.
 The plain around the original urban area was covered with newer and smaller dwellings, which in many cases were preferred to the ancient towers.
 From the whole mass of gold and stone a monotonous roar of activity droned outward over the plain, while cavalcades and streams of wagons were constantly entering and leaving over the great gold- or stone-paved roads.

-  Several times Gll&rsquo;-Hthaa-Ynn paused to shew Zamacona some particular object of interest, especially the temples of Yig, Tulu, Nug, Yeb, and the Not-to-Be-Named One which lined the road at infrequent intervals, each in its embowering grove according to the custom of K&rsquo;n-yan.
+  Several times Gll'-Hthaa-Ynn paused to shew Zamacona some particular object of interest, especially the temples of Yig, Tulu, Nug, Yeb, and the Not-to-Be-Named One which lined the road at infrequent intervals, each in its embowering grove according to the custom of K'n-yan.
 These temples, unlike those of the deserted plain beyond the mountains, were still in active use; large parties of mounted worshippers coming and going in constant streams.
-Gll&rsquo;-Hthaa-Ynn took Zamacona into each of them, and the Spaniard watched the subtle orgiastic rites with fascination and repulsion.
-The ceremonies of Nug and Yeb sickened him especially&mdash;so much, indeed, that he refrained from describing them in his manuscript.
+Gll'-Hthaa-Ynn took Zamacona into each of them, and the Spaniard watched the subtle orgiastic rites with fascination and repulsion.
+The ceremonies of Nug and Yeb sickened him especially--so much, indeed, that he refrained from describing them in his manuscript.
 One squat, black temple of Tsathoggua was encountered, but it had been turned into a shrine of Shub-Niggurath, the All-Mother and wife of the Not-to-Be-Named One.
 This deity was a kind of sophisticated Astarte, and her worship struck the pious Catholic as supremely obnoxious.
-What he liked least of all were the emotional sounds emitted by the celebrants&mdash;jarring sounds in a race that had ceased to use vocal speech for ordinary purposes.
+What he liked least of all were the emotional sounds emitted by the celebrants--jarring sounds in a race that had ceased to use vocal speech for ordinary purposes.

-  Close to the compact outskirts of Tsath, and well within the shadow of its terrifying towers, Gll&rsquo;-Hthaa-Ynn pointed out a monstrous circular building before which enormous crowds were lined up.
-This, he indicated, was one of the many amphitheatres where curious sports and sensations were provided for the weary people of K&rsquo;n-yan.
+  Close to the compact outskirts of Tsath, and well within the shadow of its terrifying towers, Gll'-Hthaa-Ynn pointed out a monstrous circular building before which enormous crowds were lined up.
+This, he indicated, was one of the many amphitheatres where curious sports and sensations were provided for the weary people of K'n-yan.
 He was about to pause and usher Zamacona inside the vast curved facade, when the Spaniard, recalling the mutilated forms he had seen in the fields, violently demurred.
 This was the first of those friendly clashes of taste which were to convince the people of Tsath that their guest followed strange and narrow